MarshalX/python-webrtc/README.md

 #### Building from sources (sdist):

 - ~15 GB of free disk space
-- CMake 3.14+
+- CMake 3.14 or higher
-- GCC 7.5+
+- GCC 7.5 or higher
-- glibc 2.18+
+- glibc 2.18 or higher
 - ARM toolchain (ARM only)

 _Full building instruction will be present later_

 ### Installing

-❗️ Pre-built wheels were not published on PyPi for now!

 Pre-built wheel:
 ``` bash